nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 # General processing overview with example commands

-> Exact processing commands for specific datasets that have been released are provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
->
-> Output files listed in **bold** below are included with the processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands and output files listed in **bold** below are included with each RNAseq processed dataset in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).

 ---